pachyderm/pachyderm/examples/opencv/jsonnet/README.md

   pachctl get file montage-1@master:montage.png | display
   ```

-## Next: Re-Apply The Montage Template To Different Input Repositories
+## Next: Re-Apply The Montage Jsonnet Spec To Different Input Repositories

-Let's re-apply the previous template `montage.jsonnet` to our `images` repository and the `montage-1` output repo this time.
+Let's re-apply the previous `montage.jsonnet` to our `images` repository and the `montage-1` output repo this time.
 We will call it `montage-2`.

 ```shell
 pachctl create pipeline --jsonnet montage.jsonnet  --arg suffix=2 --arg left=edges-1 --arg right=montage-1